-All candidates will sign a regulations sheet, which details requirements to maintain membership status and must also be signed by their parent or guardian and then returned by the date due.
-Candidates must then participate in an induction ceremony in order to become members of Honor Society.
+All candidates will sign a regulations sheet, which details requirements to maintain membership status and must also be signed by their parent or guardian and then returned by the due date.
+Candidates must then participate in an induction ceremony in order to become members of the honor's society.

-Each member will be required to pay a small fee so that the Hillcrest Christian School chapter may continue to be part of the National Honor Society.
-Hillcrest does not maintain membership in the Mississippi Association of Independent Schools (MAIS) Honor Society.
+Each member will be required to pay a small fee so that the HCS chapter may continue to be part of the National Honor Society.
+Hillcrest does not maintain membership in the MidSouth Association of Independent Schools (MAIS) Honor Society.